 - 1. What is your Course name, course number and the section number? - 2.
-How did you purchase the required Package's Access Code, at the bookstore or online? - 3.
-Do you know that you must only use your UNM-email for the SLACK and package enrollment? - 4.
-Are you aware of the temporary access on the Package for the online assignments? - 5.
-What percent of your overall grade is your assignments? - 6.
-I understand that if I don't submit a due tasks before the due date I will receive zero for that task. ---- (initial) - 7.
-I understand that if I cause distraction for my instructor and the other students during the class I will be dropped from the class. ---- (initial) - 8.
-I understand that I must keep my laptop or cellphone silent and out of sight during the lecture otherwise I will be dropped from the class. ---- (initial) - 9.
-I understand that the schedule in this syllabus is subjected to change. ---- (initial) - 10.
-I understand that I need to find the due dates for all the activities and finish all the tasks on time and before the due date otherwise I receive zero. ---- (initial) - 11.
-I understand that I must use the UNM email for any app or package registration. ---- (initial) - 12.
-I understand that I must check my emails frequently and I am responsible for any announcements through Slack or my email. ---- (initial) - 13.
-I understand that I need to set aside 6 to 9 hours or so per week for this course. ---- (initial) - 14.
-I understand that I need to start reviewing as soon as instructor begins teaching the topics so I can ask my questions during the class or during the office hours ---- (initial) - 15.
-I understand where and how I can get help when I need it. ---- (initial) - 16.
-I understand that by signing this agreement I am responsible for all the material covered in the Syllabus. ---- (initial) - 17.
+Have you installed a free QR scanner app on your smartphone? - 3.
+Do you know that your instructor uses QR scanner for the attendance and Class report? - 4.
+How did you purchase the required Package's Access Code, at the bookstore or online? - 5.
+Do you know that you must only use your UNM-email for the SLACK and package enrollment? - 6.
+Are you aware of the temporary access on the Package for the online assignments? - 7.
+What percent of your overall grade is your assignments? - 8.
+I understand that if I don't submit a due tasks before the due date I will receive zero for that task. ---- (initial) - 9.
+I understand that my absence can have a negative effect on my final grade. ---- (initial) - 10.
+I understand that if I cause distraction for my instructor and the other students during the class I will be dropped from the class. ---- (initial) - 11.
+I understand that I must keep my laptop or cellphone silent and out of sight during the lecture otherwise I will be dropped from the class. ---- (initial) - 12.
+I understand that the schedule in this syllabus is subjected to change. ---- (initial) - 13.
+I understand that I need to find the due dates for all the activities and finish all the tasks on time and before the due date otherwise I receive zero. ---- (initial) - 14.
+I understand that I must use the UNM email for any app or package registration. ---- (initial) - 15.
+I understand that I must check my emails frequently and I am responsible for any announcements through Slack or my email. ---- (initial) - 16.
+I understand that I need to set aside 6 to 9 hours or so per week for this course. ---- (initial) - 17.
+I understand that I need to start reviewing as soon as instructor begins teaching the topics so I can ask my questions during the class or during the office hours ---- (initial) - 18.
+I understand where and how I can get help when I need it. ---- (initial) - 19.
+I understand that by signing this agreement I am responsible for all the material covered in the Syllabus. ---- (initial) - 20.
 I understand that I have to sign and submit this agreement by the requested time to receive credit. ---- (initial)

-Name: - UNMID: Date: Signature:
+Name: $$ UNMID: Date: Signature: $$